stackbit-projects/adorable-iron-87792/src/pages/posts/2021/career-advice-to-my-younger-self.md

 But:
 - I AM advocating for spending some time outside of your working hours focussed on what growth looks like for you.
 - I AM advocating for understanding what burnout looks like in you, and taking breaks when you need it

+## Big problems are just a lot of little problems put together
+It can seem overwhelming when you are early in your career in software engineering - how do you solve those 'big problems'?
+How do you build that huge feature, or that new service?
+They key in any problem in life, and in software engineering, is if it feels huge, break it down.
+What are the component parts?
+What do you have to do first?
+Is there anything foundational that needs to be done?
+Ask someone more experienced to show you how they'd break problems down.
+Work away from the main solution in a 'sandbox', and just play with it - but bitesized chunks are so much easier to work with than epic deliveries.

 ## Continue learning from others
 It feels prudent to close out by saying that our field is vast.
 Follow technical people you aspire to mirror on twitter, linkedin, etc. - read their blogs, listen to their conference talks.
 Also, reach out to them for a chat!
 Most engineers further into their career are only too happy to talk.